 In the vast majority of TBI cases, the ability of the victims and their families to pay for all the needed care and rehabilitation depends on their recovery of damages from the person who is legally responsible for causing the injury.
-With that much riding on the claim for damages, it’s hard to overstate the importance of an experienced attorney who knows Texas personal injury law inside and out, and understands all the future expenses and losses that a TBI victim may encounter.
+With that much riding on the claim for damages, it’s hard to overstate the importance of an experienced attorney who knows Texas personal injury law inside and out and understands all the future expenses and losses that a TBI victim may encounter.
+Call a Dallas brain injury lawyer today.

 According to the Texas Brain Injury Alliance, each year in the US: